⚖️ Understanding The Law the Right Way | Traffic Stops Explained — Rights and Legal Boundaries (Chapter Six)

 Traffic violations alone do not justify frisks.

-Safety concerns must be specific — not generalized.
+Concerns must be specific — not generalized.

 K9 Sniffs and Time Limits

-When a Traffic Stop Ends
+When a Traffic Stop Must End

 A traffic stop must end when: